 As the cost of insurance continues to rise for aging policyholders, some universal life policies use the cash reserves—the result of policyholders faithfully paying several thousand dollars a year—to cover those premium increases, further depleting the savings until they are exhausted.
 The insurer then passes the remaining premium costs on to the policyholders, who must pay if they want to keep their death benefits in force.
 In many cases, the savings component of the policy no longer exists.

 • But that’s just the effect of the market today.
 What are the allegedly fraudulent premium increases?
 The potential wrongdoing may lie in how insurers respond to these underperforming policies, and whether their actions violate the terms of the original contracts.

 Certain insurers have tried to compensate for the low interest rates (with the aim of preserving their own profits) by increasing one or more of the components that affect universal life premiums—the most common being called the “cost of insurance.”
 But, according to some insurance industry leaders and, allegedly, the fine print of many universal life contracts, the cost of insurance should be based on current mortality rates, and have nothing to do with interest rates.

 Given the systemic nature of the financial crisis affecting many universal life insurers, it is possible that other insurers have also instituted premium increases that may violate contract terms or present other legal problems.
 Anyone who has experienced a premium increase in the past several years should seek out legal advice.

 Vinas & Deluca along with Rivero Mestre are currently prosecuting cost of insurance increase cases against Principal Life Insurance Company.
-A copy of the complaint can be found here.
 If you or a loved have a Principal policy and their cost of insurance rates has dramatically increased, please give us a call.